The Higher Structure of Symmetries of Axion-Maxwell Theory: Minimal theories

 We would like the $\mathcal{A}_2^N$ theories to satisfy a property analogous to \cref{th: minimality}.
-While we are not aware of such result, we will still refer to these theories as \textit{minimals} as they are the $1+1$ theories with the smallest dimensional Hilbert space having a $\Z_N^{(0)}\times\Z_N^{(1)}$ symmetry with nontrivial mixed anomaly. \begin{remark} Since the $\mathcal{B}^{N,p}$ theories enjoy a $d-1=1$-form symmetry, they decompose.
+While we are not aware of such result, we will still refer to these theories as \textit{minimal} as they are the $1+1$d theories with the smallest dimensional Hilbert space having a $\Z_N^{(0)}\times\Z_N^{(1)}$ symmetry with nontrivial mixed anomaly. \begin{remark} Since the $\mathcal{B}^{N,p}$ theories enjoy a $d-1=1$-form symmetry, they decompose.
 The $N$ universes $\mathcal{T}_i$ are invertible Euler counterterms \cite{Huang_2021}:

-where each of the topological lines $\eta^{(0)}_j$ become a domain wall. \end{remark} Moreover, those theories enjoy another property that will be used to prove the topological nature of the noninvertible electric defects $\mathcal{D}^{(e)}$ of Axion Maxwell: \begin{theorem} The bulk-boundary system $(\mathcal{A}^{N}\otimes S_{\text{inflow}}[B^{(1)},B^{(2)}])[X^{(3)}]$ can be realised as a \textit{dynamical} theory:
+where each of the topological lines $\eta^{(0)}_k$ becomes a domain wall. \end{remark} Moreover, those theories enjoy another property that will be used to prove the topological nature of the noninvertible electric defects $\mathcal{D}^{(e)}$ of the axion--Maxwell: \begin{theorem} The bulk-boundary system $(\mathcal{A}^{N}\otimes S_{\text{inflow}}[B^{(1)},B^{(2)}])[X^{(3)}]$ can be realised as a \textit{dynamical} theory:

 with boundary, and $U(1)$ gauge fields $u^{(i)},\ v^{(i)}$ of degree $i$ with Dirichlet boundary conditions for the $v^{(i)}$. \end{theorem}

 Abstractly, we have coupled the $\mathcal{B}^{N,1}$ theory living on $\partial X^{(3)}$ to a global $\Z_N^{(d-3)}\times \Z_N^{(d-2)}$ symmetry of a given higher dimensional theory $\widetilde{\mathcal{T}}^{(d)}$ by imposing $\eta^{(0)}_i$ and $\eta^{(1)}_i$ to be in some twisted sector of the bulk symmetry defects.